dangarmat/dangarmat.github.io/future_posts/2018-10-07-Mining-Sent-Email-for-Self-Knowledge.md

 excerpt_separator: <!--more-->
 ---

 How can we use data analytics to increase our self-knowledge?
-Along with biofeedback from digital devices like [FitBit](https://dgarmat.github.io/Calories-vs-Sleep/), less structured sources such as sent emails can provide insight.
+Along with biofeedback from digital devices like [FitBit](https://dgarmat.github.io/Calories-vs-Sleep/), less structured sources such as sent emails can provide insights.

 E.g. here it seems my communication took a sudden more positive turn in 2013.
 Let's see what else shakes out of my sent email corpus.

 ![monthly_sentiment](https://dgarmat.github.io/images/sent_mail00.png "monthly_sentiment")

 <!--more-->
-In [Snakes in a Package: combining Python and R with reticulate](https://www.mango-solutions.com/blog/snakes-in-a-package-combining-python-and-r-with-reticulate) Adnan Fiaz uses a download of personal gmail from [Google Takeout](https://takeout.google.com/) to extract [http://r-bloggers.com/](R-bloggers) post counts from subject lines.
+In [Snakes in a Package: combining Python and R with reticulate](https://www.mango-solutions.com/blog/snakes-in-a-package-combining-python-and-r-with-reticulate) Adnan Fiaz uses a download of personal gmail from [Google Takeout](https://takeout.google.com/) to extract [R-bloggers](http://r-bloggers.com/) post counts from subject lines.
 To handle gmail's choice of mbox file format, rather than write a new R package to parse mbox files, he uses [reticulate](https://rstudio.github.io/reticulate/articles/introduction.html) to import a Python package, [mailbox](https://docs.python.org/2/library/mailbox.html).
 His approach seems a great use case for reticulate - when you want to take advantage of a highly developed Python package in R.

 ### Loading Email Corpus into R

-I wanted to mine my own emails for sentiment and see if I learn anything about myself.
+I wanted to mine my own emails for sentiment and see if I can learn anything about myself.
 Has my sent mail showed signs of mood trends over time?
 I started by following his example:

 ```r
 library(tidyverse)